Bongani-4/FarmGuardian-Android/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](LICENSE.md).

-Further Application and development details soon to be posted
+## Attribution

+- Project Author: BONGANI NJATHU
+- Date: December 24, 2023

+Feel free to use and share this project in accordance with the license terms.